ENG517/Procedure/greensteinm/greenstein-ebay-negotiate-offer.md

 **2. Plan negotiation flexibility.**
    - Decide if you’ll leave room in your price for counteroffers.
 For example, if your target is $80, you might list at $100 to allow negotiation.
+   - Price slightly higher than your minimum so you have room to negotiate.

 **Recommended steps:**
   - When creating your listing, enable the *Best Offer* option.